 - Now offer your child a ruler and encourage her to use the straight edge to draw and measure the lines of a few more stars.
 Does she prefer to freehand her stars or create mathematically-designed stars?

 - Get out the scissors and invite your child to cut out all those festive stars.
-Encourage her to take her time, trying to cut along all her lines, which boosts her hand-eye coordination and fine motor skills!
+Encourage her to take her time, trying to cut along all her lines, a great way to boost hand-eye coordination and fine motor skills!

 - Offer your child a sheet of white construction paper and glue to use for creating her star collage.
 She can position the stars randomly or create a pattern or unique design!

-Her finished star collage can be proudly displayed somewhere in your home in celebration of Fourth of July!
+Her finished star collage can be proudly displayed somewhere in your home!